BalmungSan/EmergentWords/README.md

     Apache PDFBox to work with pdf files
     Apache CommonsIO to work IO Operations
     PHPMyAdmin to the database management

+Install:
+   Note:
+    In order to install wordsfiner on your computer you must have installed Maven, Java Runtime Environment (jre) 8 and PhpMyAdmin.

+   Installation steps:
+    1 Open PhpMyAdmin on any internet browser, it could be by localhost or any other server that you preffer chose or create a database and export the file 'words.sql' to create the table 'words'.

+    2 With any text editor, open the file 'trunk/src/main/java/com/eafit/lmejias3/wordsfinder/DataBase/DataBaseManager.java' And modify the lines 16, 19, 22 with your own path, user and password for the database respectively.

+    3 Change to the directory 'trunk' (where is the 'pom.xml' file) and execute the comand 'mvn package' This will create a Jar file in the directory 'trunk/target', the file will have the following name 'wordsfinder-version-(date)-name.jar'.

+    4 Finally copy the Jar wherever you want.

+   ENJOY

 License:
    Copyright 2015 Luis Miguel Mejía Suárez "BalmungSan" (https://github.com/BalmungSan)